UCLALibrary/feed_ursus/README.md

 ### VSCode Debugger Configuration

 To debug with VSCode, the python environment has to be created within the project directory.

+TODO: update this section for uv.
+UV seems more predictable overall so it's probablly easier?
+Just a matter of `rm -rf .venv && uv install`?

 If it exists, remove the existing setup and install in the project directory: